Mel Furniss Mel Furniss

 Do you relate to these questions?

-Are you ever tempted either to numb your heart or bypass your hurt with Christian platitudes because you don’t know how to reconcile trusting God with feeling your feelings?
+Are you tempted either to numb your heart or bypass your hurt with Christian platitudes because you don’t know how to reconcile trusting God with feeling hard emotions?
 Maybe you say, “Well, I’m more blessed than I deserve,” or “I really can’t complain; a lot of people have it so much worse than I do.”
 These are very normal, human responses to difficulty, and I think they come from a good place.

 But what if…